griffithlab/immuno_gcp_wdl_manuscript/ManualReview_README.md

 _- -allele-specific-binding-thresholds_ and _- -top-score-metric_.

-**IC 50 and %tile MT (median mutant peptide binding affinity prediction)**
+**IC50 and %ile MT (median mutant peptide binding affinity prediction)**

-The median IC 50 should be less than 500 nm or the median percentile less than 1 % for an Accept.
-Exceptions are sometimes made if: (a) the variant is a known driver, (b) elution algorithms (e.g. BigMHC_EL, MHCflurryEL Presentation, NetMHCpanEL) have a score with < 1.0 %tile, (c) if there is disagreement between prediction algorithms and some predict that it is a strong binder (particularly NETMHCpan and MHCflurry as these algorithms have performed well in benchmarking exercises).
+The median IC50 should be less than 500 nm or the median percentile less than 1% for an Accept.
+Exceptions are sometimes made if: (a) the variant is a known cancer driver, (b) elution algorithms (e.g. BigMHC_EL, MHCflurryEL Presentation, NetMHCpanEL) have a score with <1.0 %ile, (c) if there is disagreement between prediction algorithms and some predict that it is a strong binder (particularly NetMHCpan and MHCflurry as these algorithms have performed well in benchmarking exercises).

 **RNA Expr (gene expression estimate)**

-The gene expression estimate should be > 1 TPM for an Accept.
-A rare exception that might be evaluated during genomics review is when the RNA VAF and RNA coverage of the specific variant allele is strong but the gene expression was < 1 TPM.
+The gene expression estimate should be >1 TPM for an Accept.
+A rare exception that might be evaluated during genomics review is when the RNA VAF and RNA coverage of the specific variant allele is strong but the gene expression was <1 TPM.

 **RNA VAF (RNA variant allele fraction)**

 An RNA VAF > 0 is generally required for an Accept.
 Higher is better.
 A low VAF may indicate sub-clonality or allele specific expression.
-If the RNA depth is high, the DNA VAF is acceptable but the RNA VAF is low (e.g. < 5 %) then Reject (evidence of allele specific expression for the wild type allele).
-In rare cases, exceptions may be made if: (a) the variant is a known driver, (b) the gene is expressed at a high level; and (c) the low RNA VAF may be explained by lower coverage for technical reasons (e.g., in a region suffering from end bias).
+If the RNA depth is high, the DNA VAF is acceptable but if the RNA VAF is low (e.g. < 5%) then Reject (evidence of allele specific expression favoring the wild type allele).
+In rare cases, exceptions may be made if: (a) the variant is a known driver, (b) the gene is expressed at a high level; or (c) the low RNA VAF may be explained by lower coverage for technical reasons (e.g., in a region suffering from end bias).

 **Allele Expr (Allele Expression)**